step by step guide in creating a vision board

 What to Save and Add

-- Quotes, phrases, or mantras that give you chills (in a good way!)
+• Quotes, phrases, or mantras that excites you everyday

 Before you start placing pictures and quotes on your board, let’s get a little more organized.